EdyTheCow/docker-whmcs/README.md

 Navigate to `Utilities > Update WHMCS` and set the directory to `/var/www/whmcs_storage/whmcs_updater_tmp_dir`

 # 🐛 Known issues

+# Troubleshooting
+Sometimes after an update the containers need a rebuild.
+Switch to the directory 'whmcs/compose' and run 'docker-compose down' and 'docker-compose up -d'.
+Please keep in mind that this leads to a short downtime.

 # 📜 Credits
 - Logo created by Wob - [Dribbble.com/wob](https://dribbble.com/wob)